finopsfoundation/tac/README.md

 * Managing the FinOps Landscape: https://github.com/finopsfoundation/finops-landscape
 * approving new projects within the scope for FinOps set by the Governing Board (GB)

-## Voting Members
+## TAC Voting Members

-10 Seats Initially - Mix of Practitioners, GB Appointed, and Premier Members
+Currently the TAC has 10 voting member seats, comprised of Practitioners, GB Appointed, and Premier members.

-1. Mike Fuller, Principal Systems Engineer for FinOps at Atlassian (TAC Chairperson through 12/31/2020)
+1. Mike Fuller, Principal Systems Engineer for FinOps at Atlassian (TAC Chairperson)
 1. Anders Hagman, Senior Manager, Technology Procurement at Spotify
-1. Amitai Rottem, Billing Product Management for Google Cloud (former Microsoft)
+1. Amitai Rottem, Billing Product Management at Google Cloud
 1. Melvin Brown, Deputy Chief Information Officer at US Government OPM
 1. Jeremy Ung, VP Engineering at Apptio
-1. John McLoughlin, Director Product Management for CloudHealth by VMware
+1. John McLoughlin, Director Product Management at CloudHealth by VMware
 1. Antoine Lagier, Contributing Editor and Maintainer of FinOps.world, and French SIG chair
-1. Rich Hoyer, Director of FinOps, SADA
+1. Rich Hoyer, Director of FinOps, at SADA
 1. Riley Jenkins, Sr. SRE/FinOps Architect at Domo

 As defined by the Technical Charter, The Technical Advisory Council (the "TAC") will have ten members determined as follows: